0%

 #The Full Stack Gen AI Blueprint

 • React for a dynamic, responsive user interface.
+Because nobody wants a static webpage that looks like it's from 2005.

 • JSON Web Tokens (JWT) for secure, stateless user authentication.
+No messing around with fragile, stateful sessions.

 Key Project Details